geersch/nestjs-getting-started/docs/11-deploying-to-heroku.md

 ![Heroku Postgres - Database Credentials](./assets/images/heroku-postgres-database-credentials.png)

 Take note of the host, database, user, and password.
 You'll need them to configure the Heroku environment variables later.
 For now, you'll need them to connect to the database directly using a tool such as [DBeaver](https://dbeaver.io).
-Go ahead, start the tool, configure a new connection to the PostgreSQL database, and run the following SQL script to create the `car_insurance_quote` table.
+Go ahead, start the tool, configure a new connection to the PostgreSQL database, and run the following SQL script (`init.sql`) to create the `car_insurance_quote`, `car_brand`, and `user` tables.

 ```sql
 CREATE TABLE IF NOT EXISTS car_insurance_quote (